Docs

 CoAP

-The body of the POST request is identital to the HTTP API.
+The body of the POST request is identical to the HTTP API.
 An example can be found in the HTTP API documentation.

 An example of a valid request using the libcoap CLI client looks like as follows: